Supreme Court throws out Texas lawsuit seeking to overturn Georgia presidential results

 “Texas has not demonstrated a judicially cognizable interest in the matter in which another state conducts its elections,” the court ruled.

-Texas Attorney General Ken Paxton, a Republican and Trump ally, filed the suit earlier this week seeking to block the Electoral College from electing the next president on Monday.
-It claimed irregularities during the Nov.
+Texas Attorney General Ken Paxton, a Republican and Trump ally, filed the suit seeking to block the Electoral College from electing the next president on Monday, Dec.
+14. It claimed irregularities during the Nov.
 3 election in all four states made it impossible to determine which candidate won.

 President-elect Joe Biden has been certified the victor in the four states.
 The Democrat was determined to have carried Georgia by 11,779 votes following two recounts.

-Seventeen GOP attorneys general declared their support for the lawsuit earlier this week.
+Seventeen GOP attorneys general declared their support for the lawsuit.
 They were joined by Georgia’s two Republican U.S. senators, David Perdue and Kelly Loeffler, and by six of Georgia’s GOP House members: U.S. Reps Buddy Carter, Drew Ferguson, Austin Scott, Jody Hice, Rick Allen and Barry Loudermilk.

-But Georgia’s Republican Attorney General, Chris Carr, dismissed the lawsuit earlier this week as “constitutionally, legally and factually wrong.”
+But Georgia’s Republican Attorney General, Chris Carr, dismissed the lawsuit as “constitutionally, legally and factually wrong.”

 “As a Republican, one of our standards is states rights,” he said.
 “To watch another state try to reach into our state and three other states is concerning and, long term, would have even bigger ramifications if carried through.”